 Gadgets for Creature Comfort

 Have you ever tried to lift a dripping wet, 60-lb dog into a boat?
-It’s always the 60-lb ones that like to jump in the lake and splash around—never the easily-liftable, 5-lb fluffballs.
+Why is it always the 60-lb ones that like to jump in the lake and splash around?
+It's never the easily-liftable 5-lb fluff balls.

 Added to the weight and wiggling of said dog is the unstable rocking of waves or boat wakes, making this task all the trickier.
 If your dog is a regular companion on your boat, you might want to consider a handy pet ladder.

 The Paws Aboard ladder is lightweight and portable enough to take on any water excursion.
 Simply attach it to the boat ladder and you're good to go.
 Your dog will thank you.
 So will your back.

 Dogs need fresh water, especially out on a boat, to stay hydrated.
 Avoid letting them drink lake or sea water, which can be hazardous to their health (whether they believe it or not).

 And when you're giving your dog some fresh water, bowls come into play.
 Yes, you're out on the water, but do you really want to step in slobbery puddles from spilled water dishes all over the deck?
 In addition to being a safety hazard, it's just plain annoying.

 I really like the Buddy Bowl spill-proof water dish because it stays where it's supposed to.
 It comes in 32, 44 and 64-ounce sizes and is made of non-toxic polyethylene.
 It has three durable pieces.
 The bottom bowl holds the water, and there's an insert that works as a funnel.
 The top keeps the water in the bowl.